-AICPA – Government Auditing Standards Independence Rules Comparison
+AICPA – Yellow Book (GAGAS) Independence Rules Comparison

-To help AICPA members comply with the AICPA and 2011 revision to Government Auditing Standards (Yellow Book), the AICPA Professional Ethics Team created a table that highlights provisions in the Yellow Book’s independence standards, specifically Non-Audit Services, and compares them to the relevant provisions of the AICPA Code (ET Section101, Independence).
-This document is designed to be an educational and reference material for AICPA members and others interested in the subject.
-It is not an authoritative document.
+To help AICPA members comply with the AICPA and Yellow Book standards, this document highlights provisions in the Yellow Book’s Independence Standards and compares them to the relevant independence provisions of the AICPA Code of Professional Conduct (AICPA, Professional Standards, ET sec.
+1.200).
+The AICPA code refers to services that do not require independence as nonattest services whereas the Yellow Book refers to them as nonaudit.
+This document is designed to be an educational and reference tool for AICPA members and others interested in the subject of independence.
+It is not an authoritative document and often paraphrases the authoritative literature.
 It does not establish policy positions, standards, or preferred practices.
 This guidance is distributed with the understanding that the AICPA is not rendering any legal or ethical advice.
-Access AICPA – Government Auditing Standards Independence Rules Comparison.
+Access AICPA – Yellow Book (GAGAS) Independence Rules Comparison.

 Archived Web Event on the GAQC 2011 Yellow Book Independence Practice Aid